dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Open-Source Development

-This document specifies the **DataJoint open-source framework**, a **free, Python-based library** that enables scientists to design, manage, and query relational data pipelines.
+This document specifies the **DataJoint open-source framework**, a **free, Python-based library and API** that enables scientists to design, manage, and query relational data pipelines.
 It provides tools for **defining schemas, tracking dependencies, and integrating computations**.

+What is not included in the open-source framework?

 Setting up a fully operational scientific pipeline requires configuring **databases, object storage, compute infrastructure, and workflow automation**.

 While the open-source framework defines **computational data pipelines**, it does **not orchestrate computations or schedule jobs**.
 Users may:
-- Implement their own orchestration.
+- Implement their own orchestration processes or scripts for manual execution.
 - Integrate with **external workflow management systems** (e.g., Apache Airflow, Nextflow) for job scheduling and execution.
 - Use DataJoint's platform for a fully managed service.